Health Insurance: Most Popular Articles

 The most common types of managed care plans are health maintenance organizations (HMOs) and preferred provider organizations (PPOs).
 Less common are point-of-service (POS) plans that combine the features of an HMO and a PPO.
 Learn the differences between HMOs and PPOs.

 Learn 6 ways HMO, PPO, EPO & POS health plans differ.
-Understand how each plan works so you can choose the best one for you.
+Understand how each plan works so you can choose what's best for you.
 Know what you're buying.